LOOKING UNTO JESUS

 At the end of your race, in the presence of God and His holy angels and saints, the Lord Jesus will deliver your imperishable crown to you, saying, “Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
 Enter into the joy of your lord.”
 (Matt.
 25:21 NKJV).

-Friend, the Lord Jesus is saying to you today, “Behold, I am coming quickly!
+Friend, the Lord Jesus is saying to you, “Behold, I am coming quickly!
 Hold fast what you have, that no one may take your crown.”
 (Rev. 3:11 NKJV).

-Prayer: My Dear Heavenly Father, thank You for giving me a Perfect High Priest, Christ Jesus, who is able to sympathize with my weaknesses and help me when I am being tempted.
-Help me Holy Spirit to turn my eyes away from all others and fix them steadfastly only on Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for giving me a Perfect High Priest, Christ Jesus, who can sympathize with my weaknesses and help me when I am being tempted.
+Help me Holy Spirit to turn my eyes away from all others and fix them steadfastly on Christ alone, in Jesus’ name.
 Amen.